raznahan/BlockchainEcosystem/README.md

 # Blockchain Ecosystem Connection Graph

-This is a web-based connection graph for the blockchain ecosystem in my home country, developed using ASP.NET MVC.
+This is a web-based connection graph for the blockchain ecosystem in my home country, developed using ASP.NET MVC and JavaScript.

 ## Preview